carobro/Geosoftware2/README.md

 In this file all required plugins are listed, which we use in our tool.

-In addition, the following commands must be executed:
+In addition, the following commands must be executed (if necessary with sudo):
 `apt-get install python-gdal`
 `apt-get install gdal-bin`